 Replicate Alias Commands

-Users who’ve used AutoCAD® for a long time typically know not just the command they want to use (like LINE or ERASE), but they often use an alias shortcut to access those commands (like L or E, respectively).
+Users who’ve used AutoCAD® for a long time typically know not just the command they want to use (like LINE or ERASE), but they often use an alias shortcut to access them (like L or E, respectively).
 Replicating those aliases can also be a great way to make AutoCAD® users feel at home in BricsCAD.

 Here are a few alias functions that I’ve had users ask about in training: